-To learn more about each program, please visit our Video Library for a short video about the winners.
+To learn more about each program, please visit our Video Library , following our 17th Annual Innovation in Education Awards event on September, 16, 2020, for a short video about the winners.

-School/District: West Hills High School, Grossmont Union High School District
+School/District: Central Elementary School, Escondido Union School District

 Description: The Beebots and Cubelets program leverages robots to enhance STEM education for first graders.
 Aligned with the Common Core standards, students learn coding and programming using simple robots that reinforce mathematics, measurement, critical thinking, collaboration, and even language arts.
 This program creatively meets a common gap of STEM education in lower grades by addressing basic programming skills without the use of screen time.